markqvist/reticulum_website/docs/manual/_sources/git.rst.txt

 .. code:: text

-  $ rngit release myapp-1.2.0.rsm --offline
+  $ rngit release myapp-1.2.0.rsm fetch --offline

 This will load the manifest, and verify all files currently on-disk, but will not attempt to fetch the latest release manifest from the origin, or update local files to match it.